Doctor of Philosophy in Kinesiology (Adapted Physical Activity)

 Website: https://twu.edu/kinesiology/graduate-programs/adapted-physical-activity/

-The School of Health Promotion and Kinesiology (SHPK) offers a Ph.D. in Kinesiology with an emphasis in Adapted Physical Activity designed to prepare students to conduct high-quality research in the areas of physical activity, fitness, health, and sport for individuals experiencing disability or impairment.
+The School of Health Promotion and Kinesiology (SHPK) offers a Ph.D. in Kinesiology with an emphasis in Adapted Physical Activity designed to prepare students to conduct high-quality research in physical activity, fitness, health, and sport for individuals experiencing disability or impairment.

 Doctoral students are expected to work closely with faculty to develop the skills and competencies required to become independent, ethical, and skilled researchers, leaders, and educators.
 As the Ph.D. is a research degree, interested applicants must first identify and contact a potential graduate faculty advisor with whom research interests and goals align before applying.